+ii.
 Service

 Career Instructional faculty should demonstrate, as appropriate to the assigned FTE allotted for service, regular participation in service to the department, unit, university, profession, and community.

+In the COE, service for career instructional faculty is one of four categories intended to capture activities that fall outside of any instructional expectations.
+Service refers to contributions that a faculty member engages in (either assigned or voluntarily) that serve to advance their disciplinary skillset and knowledge beyond their academic duties (e.g., within their program, department, college, institution, community, or profession).
+Some service activities may have overlap with administrative duties, professional development, and scholarship activities.
+For career instructional faculty, either a discussion with their department chair / unit director or their own determination based on the specifics of an activity will identify which activities will be assigned within each area.

 The criteria for evaluation of service are as follows:

 Does not meet expectations: The faculty member provides limited or insufficient evidence of service to the academic program, department, center or institute, school or college, university, profession, and/or the community as consistent with their expertise and role in the COE.